 If you want to provision volumes on an existing SVM that has FC enabled but not configured, configure iSCSI on the existing SVM.

-This is the case when you did not follow the procedure to create the SVM while configuring a different protocol.
+This is the case if you did not follow this procedure to create the SVM while configuring a different protocol.

 If you want to provision volumes on a new SVM, create the SVM.